 Thinking Beyond the Apartment Unit

 While the new apartment unit is ultimately the end destination, it is also important that common and shared spaces around the apartment community are staged to appeal to prospective renters or home buyers whenever possible.
 Make sure that the lobby and any outdoor spaces feel warm and inviting.
-This includes amenities in the apartment building, like package lockers, that can be customized to match your property’s aesthetics and branding.
+This includes amenities in the apartment building, like apartment parcel lockers, that can be customized to match your property’s aesthetics and branding.

 Electronic locker solutions can also help potential residents feel more secure in choosing your community, as a parcel locker can both secure residents’ packages and allow residents to safely retrieve deliveries at their convenience.

 Why Apartment Staging Is Important

 Staging not only increases the perceived value of the rental unit it also allows potential tenants to better “visualize” the space and how their things will fit, both in person and in online images on the property website or other apartment listing sites.

 Apartment staging also helps prospective residents emotionally connect with the space and the property they will make into their home.
 Most potential renters or potential buyers are committing approximately 40% of their income to the space and will be living there for anywhere from 6 months to 6 years – establishing that emotional connection is key to closing the deal!

 Ready to design your customized locker solution?
 Try our Virtual Locker Configurator tool to envision a locker system that meets your property’s unique needs.